Balearic Islands travel guide

 Medication

-The legal status and regulation of some medicines prescribed or bought in the UK may be different in Spain.
+The legal status and regulation of some medicines prescribed or bought in the UK can be different in other countries.
+There are details in the guide to getting healthcare in Spain.

 Health insurance cards